Morphogenesis

 Morphogenesis is one of the grand challenges in biology.
 Shape arises because cells change in number, size, shape, and movement; understanding how this actually happens and how it is controlled is a natural goal.
 Our work forms a small rivulet off the main stream that aims to quantifies the ideas espoused by the early pioneers of developmental biology such as Roux, His, and D’Arcy Thompson (read an essay from Development on the centenary of “On growth and form”) and has led to a deeper appreciation of the role of physics in organogenesis in the context of how we should describe it, how we may predict it, and finally, how we may control it.

-To correctly quantify the geometry of tissue morphogenesis, we have developed geometrical approaches to tissue tectonics using invariants based on velocity gradients to characterize and compare dynamic fate maps of multi-cellular tissues, borrowing ideas from hydrodynamics.
+To correctly quantify the geometry of tissue morphogenesis, we have developed approaches to tissue tectonics using invariants that respect translational and rotational motions to characterize and compare dynamic fate maps of multi-cellular tissues, borrowing ideas from hydrodynamics.
 This approach allows one to distinguish the change in tissue shape because of the relative magnitudes of cell shape changes and cell movements, with many experimental implications for robustness in developing tissues (e.g. in convergent extension, etc.).
-More recently, we have used ideas from nonlinear dynamics to characterize properly invariant measures of deformation that describe the dynamic morphoskeletons – the organizers of large scale cell movements in multicellular tissues.
+More recently, we have used ideas from nonlinear dynamics and continuum mechanics to characterize properly invariant measures of deformation that describe the dynamic morphoskeletons – the organizers of large scale cell movements in multicellular tissues.
+This has led to a framework for uncovering the basis for epithelial morphogenesis modeled by active nematodynamics, complex fluid flows in three dimensions, and gastrulation movements in a variety of contexts.
 A recent outcome has been to complement this with direct measurements of the forces associated with morphing tissues.

 We have also worked on understanding the form of plant organs, such as leaves and flowers, treated as mathematical problems of how to embed non-Euclidean surface metrics in three-dimensional space – in such contexts as the shape of a leaf, the blooming of a flower and the elongation of Columbine petal spurs using cell shape change- and understanding the recent evolutionary radiation of this species.
 We have also shown how slow movements of water can lead to morphological changes in such instances as the opening and closing of a pine cone or the coiling and overwinding of tendrils, explaining observations going back to Darwin’s work on the power of movement in plants.